garylirocks/quickrefs/azure-sql.markdown

 **Files and filegroups**

 - SQL Server: support files and file groups, through physical file placement
+  - Use a single filegroup if no need for independent backup and restore
 - Azure SQL DB
   - Only one database file, configurable max size
+  - Only one filegroup `PRIMARY` (use this for partition scheme)
   - Hyperscale have more files
 - SQL MI
   - Supports adding files (and config sizes)